marco262/my_wiki/data/general/combat.md

 When you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules in chapter 7 for hiding.
 If you succeed, you gain certain benefits, as described in the "Unseen Attackers and Targets" section later in this chapter.

-//Editor's Note: The following excerpts have been taken from elsewhere in the PHB and compiled here for easy reference://
+*Editor's Note: The following excerpts have been taken from elsewhere in the PHB and compiled here for easy reference:*

 > **Hiding**
 >